-Going to college doesn’t guarantee you much anymore.
-You’ll probably still learn how many rum and cokes you can handle without being hospitalized, but what was once a given—a good degree leading to a good job—is now far more ambiguous.
-Youth unemployment may be falling, but from April to June of this year, 767,000 young people in the UK and 5.8 million in the US didn’t have a job, and with the next batch of graduates starting to fire off résumés at already overwhelmed HR departments, they're even more fucked than they were before.
+Going to university doesn’t guarantee you much any more.
+You’ll probably still learn how many rum and cokes you can handle without being hospitalised, but what was once a given – a good degree leading to a good job – is now far more ambiguous.
+Youth unemployment may be falling, but from April to June of this year 767,000 young people didn’t have a job, and with the next batch of graduates starting to fire off CVs at the nation's already overwhelmed HR departments, that lot are even more fucked than they were before.

-Tactics have had to be upgraded to suit this new climate, and the primary strategy that graduates of the Instagram age seem to have latched on to is standing in train stations holding signs that tell everyone how underappreciated they are.
-You’ve seen stories pop up in your Facebook feed every now and then about signage success stories: Omar Bashir, for example, in July of this year, or Alfred Ajani, who made headlines this week after advertising his academic accolades at Waterloo Station.
+Tactics have had to be upgraded to suit this new climate, and the primary strategy that graduates of the Instagram age seem to have latched onto is standing in train stations holding signs that tell everyone how under-appreciated they are.
+You’ll have seen stories pop up in the Metro every now and then about signage success stories; Omar Bashir, for example, in July of this year, or Alfred Ajani, who made (online) headlines yesterday after advertising his 2:1 degree at Waterloo Station.

-As soon as I held the sign up, passersby began wishing me well, and within a couple of minutes someone approached me and took a résumé.
+As soon as I held the sign up, passers-by began wishing me well, and within a couple of minutes someone approached me and took a CV.
 He was a nice man who told me his friend was the head of a recruitment agency.
 Seemed promising.
 Another guy, Geoff, walked over.
-He was dressed like a dandy and smelled like furniture polish.
-Geoff’s business card said he was a charity and education officer.
+He was dressed like a dandy and smelled of furniture polish.
+Geoff’s business card said he was a Charities and Education Officer.
 I didn’t know what that meant at first, but made a good guess of it after he offered to pay for me to do an MA.

-In real life, I already have an MA, but it’s done little to increase my creative industry job prospects.
-I thanked Geoff for his huge display of kindness, but told him no thanks.
+IRL, I already have an MA, but it’s done little to increase my creative industry job prospects, so I thanked Geoff for his huge display of kindness, but told him no thanks.
 It was time to move on.
-(While swapping signs, Jake, the photographer, told me one guy standing near him had said, “Bless her, all she wants is a job,” which made me want to find him and hug him tightly.)
+(While swapping signs, Jake, the photographer, told me one guy stood near him had said, “Bless her, all she wants is a job,” which made me want to find him and hug him tightly.)

 Next, I advertised my expertise for falconry.
-A little niche, perhaps, but the first thing they tell you at business school is to find your "unique selling proposition" and exploit, exploit, exploit.
+A little niche, perhaps, but the first thing they tell you at business school is to find your USP and exploit, exploit, exploit.

 Once again, it wasn’t long before someone came to my rescue.
-A gentleman in a red tie, suit, and unbranded baseball cap asked what kind of job I was after.
+A gentleman in a red tie, suit and unbranded baseball cap asked what kind of job I was after.
 I told him something in ornithology.
-He suggested I come and join him at his accounting firm.
-I didn’t feel qualified for that, so I declined, but at least I've now got a decent backup plan.
+He suggested I come and join him at his accountancy firm.
+I didn’t feel qualified for that, so declined, but at least I've now got a decent backup plan.

-A man in a hoodie told me he was also looking for a job.
+A man in a Lonsdale hoody told me he was also looking for a job.
 I asked him if he wanted to join me.
 He laughed and said he did not.

 From animals to editorial, next was an ad for a pithy op-ed writer with pretty big opinions.